COSMO-ORG/fieldextra-wiki/Planning.md

 ###### Priority high

-     + [-> 12.8.0] [jmb/bap;2w] [issue #11]
-       Provide more problem based solutions
-       > large set of examples, illustrating as many applications as possible, based on small input files, including documented namelist and input
      + [2w] Better integrate docu in GitHub (ask Carlos)
        > README.user integrated in GitHub with MarkDown language
        > cookbook integrated with active links to README.user for namelist keys